lbl-srg/modelica-buildings/Buildings/Resources/Data/Rooms/Validation/LBNL_71T/RoomB/Readme.txt

 and write the heating and cooling power needed to maintain the setpoint.
 3. EnergyPlusHeatingCoolingPower.txt: The reference results which can be compared to the results of the Modelica model, specifically of the variable roo.heaPorAir.Q_flow.
+4. plotHeatingCoolingPower.pdf: A comparison between the combined heating and cooling calculated by Energyplus and the Modelica model.